This is the Frosty Garden seed starting schedule that we use for our vegetable, flower and herb gardens within Interior Alaska.

 Delphinium | Start Indoors | 8-10 | Cold stratification recommended.
 Can perennialize down to zone 3. |

 Echinacea (Purple Coneflower) | Start Indoors | 8-10 | Can perennialize down to zone 3.
-Stratification of seeds in freezer for 30 days recommended.
-Can also direct sow in fall. |
+Can also direct sow in fall.
+If sowing indoors, for best germination, sow into small containers and keep in fridge for 4 weeks.
+Then germinate under light. |

-Gailardia (Blanket Flower) | Start Indoors | 8-10 | Some varieties can perennialize down to zone 3. |
+Gaillardia (Blanket Flower) | Start Indoors | 8-10 | Some varieties can perennialize down to zone 3. |

 Petunia | Start Indoors | 8-10 | |

 Sempervivum (Hens & Chicks) | Start Indoors | 8-10 | Can perennialize to zone 3.
-Requires light to germinate, sometimes cold stratification.
+Requires light to germinate, some varieties require cold stratification, so check your seed packets.
 Likes sandy seedling mixes. |

 Nemesia | Start Indoors | 8-9 | |